 DIY with foil

 Your radiator emits heat in every direction—including toward the wall behind it, which can absorb the heat that could otherwise spread through the room.
 Stick radiator foil behind the heater to reflect the warm air back into your home.
 You can also use regular kitchen aluminum foil, though it might not work as effectively.
-Here are more clever uses for aluminum foil.

 Add a rug